MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Add-AzureEndpoint.md

 ```

 ### -VirtualIPName
-Specifies the name of a virtual IP address that azure_2 associates to the endpoint.
+Specifies the name of a virtual IP address that Azure associates to the endpoint.
 Your service can have multiple virtual IPs.
 To create virtual IPs, use the Add-AzureVirtualIP cmdlet.